 Why are some Android screen repairs so expensive?

-Flagship phones use curved OLED panels fused to the frame with the battery and sensors nearby — the part is costly and the labor is delicate, sometimes pushing the repair near the phone's resale value.
+Flagship phones use curved OLED panels fused to the frame with the battery and sensors nearby.
+The part is costly and the labor is delicate, sometimes pushing the repair near the phone's resale value.

 Is it worth fixing a cracked budget Android?